The ultimate Cancun Travel Guide: All You Need to Know to Plan Your Trip

 Is it safe to drive from Cancun to Playa del Carmen at night

 I never recommend driving at night.
 You never know what can happen.
-Even a simple flat tire can become an issue if it happens at night in the middle of nowhere.
+Even a simple flat tire can become an issue if it occurs at night in the middle of nowhere.

 For what kind of traveler is Cancun?